 Transform your mainframe applications into state-of-the-art business services with Dynatrace

-The Dynatrace Software Intelligence Platform supports you on your way to the enterprise cloud with deep insights into containerized, scalable microservices on cutting-edge technologies like Red Hat OpenShift or Kubernetes.
+The Dynatrace Software Intelligence Platform supports you on your way to the cloud with deep insights into containerized, scalable microservices on cutting-edge technologies like Red Hat OpenShift or Kubernetes.
 Also, unlike traditional application performance monitoring solutions, Dynatrace accompanies you in transforming your mainframe applications into state-of-the-art business services, thereby significantly reducing license costs and solving the bottleneck of skilled developer resources.

 A prerequisite for such a transformation is to understand the program chain, dependencies, and performance implications of mainframe applications.
 With the Dynatrace CICS SDK and IMS SDK for z/OS, mainframe programmers can instrument their applications written in Assembler, C, COBOL, or PL/I to gain those required insights.
 A software architect from one of our mainframe customers highlights this capability: